mit-quest/bridger/README.md

 ## Prerequisites
 Bridger is an application deployed to [Kubernetes](http://kubernetes.io) using [Helm](https://helm.sh).
-As such, users should have an understanding of how Helm packages and installs software on Kubernetes, have access to a Kubernetes cluster and have a general understanding of Docker and Kubernetes.
+As such, users should have an understanding of how Helm packages and installs software on Kubernetes, have access to a Kubernetes cluster, and have a general understanding of Docker and Kubernetes.
 Since Bridger integrates directly with Azure Pipelines, users are expected to have a basic understanding of Azure Pipelines and have an account in Azure DevOps.
 Specifically, users should understand [Build and Release](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents)